s-moon/IISLogMuncher/README.md

 # IISLogMuncher
-A small utility to report useful information about IIS logs.
+A small Windows console utility to report useful information about IIS logs.

 ## Introduction